dexmo007/vue-transitioning-result-icon/README.md

 # Transitioning Result Icon for Vue.js

 A scalable result icon (SVG) that transitions the state change, that is the SVG shape change is transitioned as well as the color.
+Demonstration can be found [here](https://transitioning-result-icon.dexmo-hq.com).

 ## Install
 ```sh